alannchang/capstone_project/README.md

 # Run the service (actual command might vary)
 python gmail_service.py
 ```
-_Note: The C++ application and Python microservice are currently separate components.
-Their integration method and combined execution flow are yet to be fully defined and implemented._
+_Note: The C++ application (TUI chat) and Python microservice are currently separate components.
+Their integration (C++ app calling the Python service) is planned but not yet fully implemented._

 ## 🧠 Future Features (Planned)